THE BEST LAS VEGAS PROPERTIES

 home, and the estimated closing costs.

-on short-term loans to its most creditworthy customers.
-Changes in the prime
+charge on short-term loans to its most creditworthy customers.
+Changes in the

 Principal - The amount borrowed or remaining